You need to enable JavaScript to run this app.

 Grant applications are assessed and allocated monthly to eligible groups with small requests to support volunteer effort and civic participation.

-Read the full list of eligibility criteria and exclusions for Minor Grants in the Community Grants Guidelines [PDF].
+Read the full list of criteria and exclusions for Minor Grants in the Community Grants Guidelines [PDF].

 Who can apply

-To be eligible, applying organisations must:
+To be eligible, your organisations must:

 • have no outstanding debts to Council